arikamir/finviz-scanner-frontend/GOOGLE_AUTH_FIX_PLAN.md

 ## Proposed Solution

-### 1. Store Pending Requests
+### 1. Store Pending Requests (Security-Conscious)
-- Add a global variable to store pending scan requests
+- Add a global variable to store pending scan requests (form data only)
 - Capture form data before authentication check
-- Store it when authentication is required
+- Store it temporarily in memory when authentication is required
+- **Important**: Only store form parameters, NOT authentication tokens
+- Clear immediately after use to minimize memory exposure

 ### 2. Auto-Continue After Auth
 - Modify the `handleCredentialResponse()` function to check for pending requests